aLingua/pphp/spec/syntax.md

 anotherString = 'now i\'m a string with ${val}' //also true (*) anotherString = 'now i\'m a string with $${val}' //also true (*)

+//double quoted text does not need escaping anotherString = "I'm not escaped" #=> "I'm not escaped"

 //heredocs are a thing for multiline strings

 multiline = <<<HereDOC